Al Ain: Climate and geography

+Al Ain is known as the "Garden City" (مَدِيْنَة ٱلْحَدِيْقَة) of Abu Dhabi, the UAE or the Gulf, due to its greenery, particularly with regard to the city's oases, parks, tree-lined avenues and decorative roundabouts, with strict height controls on new buildings, to no more than seven floors.
+According to one author, the oases around Al Ain and Al-Hasa in Saudi Arabia are the most important in the region of the Gulf.

-Al Ain is located approximately 160 km east of the capital Abu Dhabi, and about 120 km south of Dubai.
+The city is located approximately 160 km east of the capital Abu Dhabi, and about 120 km south of Dubai.
 The eastern region covers an area of approximately 13,100 km².
 Oman lies to the east, Dubai and Sharjah to the north, Abu Dhabi to the west and the Empty Quarter desert and Saudi Arabia to the south.
-The topography of Al-Ain is unique and varies as one travels to the east.
-The ecologically important Jebel Hafeet ("Mount Hafeet"), an outlier of the main Hajar range, is considered one of the monuments of Al-Ain, lying just to the south of the city.
-Rising to 1,100–1,400 m in elevation, Jabal Hafeet is one of the highest mountains in the country, and has a number of ridges which stretch to the inner part of the city, two of which are Jabal An-Naqfah (which touches Al-Ain Oasis), and the Western ridge.
-Sand dunes of varying texture that are tinged red with iron oxide lie to the north and east of Al-Ain.
+The topography of Al Ain is unique and varies as one travels to the east.
+The ecologically important Jebel Hafeet ("Mount Hafeet"), an outlier of the main Hajar range, is considered one of the monuments of Al Ain, lying just to the south of the city.
+Rising to 1,100–1,400 m in elevation, Jebel Hafeet is one of the highest mountains in the country, and has a number of ridges which stretch to the inner part of the city, two of which are Jabal Al Naqfah (which touches Al Ain Oasis), and the Western ridge.
+Sand dunes of varying texture that are tinged red with iron oxide lie to the north and east of Al Ain.

 The city has a hot desert climate (Köppen climate classification BWh), featuring long, extremely hot summers and warm winters.
 In Al-Ain, the mean annual rainfall is 96 mm and the average relative humidity is 60% (United Arab Emirates University, 1993).
-Low humidity in Al-Ain, particularly during the summers, makes it a popular destination for many people at that time of year.
+Low humidity in Al-Ain, particularly during the summers, makes it a popular destination for many people during this time of the year.
 Boer (1997) classified the UAE climate as hyper-arid and divided it into four climatic regions: the coastal zone along the Persian Gulf, the mountain areas northeast of UAE, the gravel plains around Al Ain, and the central and southern sand desert.
-More rainfall and lower temperatures occur in the northeast than in the southern and western regions.
+More rainfall and lower temperature occur in the northeast than in the southern and western regions.
 The monthly average rainfall around Al-Ain was 100–120 mm from the period 1970 to 1992.

 To the south of the city, near Oman, there is the man-made Lake Zakher, which resulted from the release of waste water from desalination plants.
 Also in this region, to the east of Jebel Hafeet, lies the area of Mezyad, which has a border crossing with Oman, and is where the historic Mezyad Fort is located.